keahionekea/SQLanalysis/README.md

 4.)
 Use SQL to pull information from the database

 5.)
 Visualize & record the results with Excel.

+The Scenario:

+I have been given a dataset on a new up and coming business that wants to understand the demographic of restaurant consumers in Mexico.
+They are opening a franchise in several different cities, and have given me access to a database on consumer & restaurant information in Mexico.
+They have asked me to answer several questions with this dataset and want it done by the end of the day.
+Down below contains a list of questions for this scenario.

 Questions we need to answer: